Tuteja-Lab/TissueEnrich/README.md

-# TissueEnrich: A R package to carry out tissue-specific gene enrichment.
+# TissueEnrich: R package to carry out tissue-specific gene enrichment.

 **Requirement**

 You need R version above 3.2 to run this application.
-In addition, this package requires the following packages.
+Other dependencies are:

 * `dplyr (>= 0.7.3)`
 * `ensurer (>= 1.1)`